pyxem/kikuchipy/doc/contributing.rst

 All functionality in KikuchiPy is tested via the `pytest
 <https://docs.pytest.org>`_ framework.
 The tests reside in a ``test`` directory
 within each module.
-Tests are short methods that calls functions in KikuchiPy and compare output values with known answers.
+Tests are short methods that call functions in KikuchiPy and compare resulting output values with known answers.
 Install necessary dependencies to run the tests::

    pip install -e .[tests]